KatrixReloaded/SoliditySecurityNotes/NOTES.md

 **Integer overflow and underflow**
 --------
 Use `chisel` in cmd and then `type(<DATATYPE>).max` to check the maximum value of a datatype.
 Comes with foundry.
-> Note: `int` max value is 2^255 whereas `uint` max value is 2^256-1.
+> Note: `int` max value is 2^255(as the first bit is reserved for the sign, aka, the sign bit) whereas `uint` max value is 2^256-1.
 This may lead to an overflow in 0.7.x or lower and an exception in 0.8+.